superbiche/WebFontExhibition/README.md

-# Web Font Exhibition
+# Web Font Specimen Server

 [Web Font Specimen](http://wfs.typographisme.net/) is a very lightweight tool helping any designer who uses type to check any font properties in a really simple and fast way.

-[Web Font Exhibition](http://superbiche.me/projects/webfontexhibition) is just aimed at people having a PHP server on their machine or elsewhere, who need to check **loads** of fonts - just like me at this time.
+[Web Font Specimen Server](http://www.webiche.info/projects/wfss) is just aimed at people having a PHP server on their machine or elsewhere, who need to check **loads** of fonts - just like me at this time.
-In addition, the @font-face technique used is not using the .otf format, but instead uses either **the ttf/otf** if it's the only format available or **the font-face stack** (eot, ttf, svg, woff) if it's found.
+In addition, the @font-face technique used is not using the .otf format, but instead uses
-By **saving** the directory structure of the selected Fonts directory in a **SQLite3** database, it avoids parsing the directory structure on each reload.
-Finally, the fonts are **lazy-loaded**, and a **preview** is available from the select menu.

-_**For people who don't like PHP**, you can simply use [Web Font Specimen](http://wfs.typographisme.net/) coupled with [FontFriend](http://somadesign.ca/projects/fontfriend/), an incredibly useful bookmarklet that allows you to change your page's font by simply dragging it in a zone.
+_**For people who don't like PHP**, you can simply use [Web Font Specimen](http://wfs.typographisme.net/) coupled with [FontFrient](http://somadesign.ca/projects/fontfriend/), an incredibly useful bookmarklet that allows you to change your page's font by simply dragging it in a zone.
 But that's not the point._

 ## How to

 ### Installation

 Extract the content of the archive if needed, then simply move the folder anywhere under your webserver document root.
-While it's not essential, I recommend setting a virtual host or an Apache alias.
-Easy access for lazy people :)
+While it's not essential, I recommend setting a virtual host.
+Nice web typography deserves at least a host, you lazy!

 #### Linking to the fonts
 ##### Directory structure
-The easiest way to use WebFontExhibition is **creating a symlink** to a folder containing all your fonts or subfolders in which fonts can be found.
+The easiest way to use WFSS is **linking** to a folder containing all your fonts or subfolders in which fonts can be found.
 It can be like in the following examples :

 * Simple folder containing both fonts and font folders